PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 Clearly the random forest implementations outperform the other.
 None of the three available packages is clearly better than the other. **svm**, **glmnet** and **cforest** follow.
 One could probably get better results for **svm** and **xgboost** and some other learners with proper tuning.

-The results for the other measures were quite similar and can be seen [here](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/results/best_algo_classif_rank.pdf).
+The results for the other measures are quite similar and can be seen [here](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/results/best_algo_classif_rank.pdf).
-In the case of the brier score, **svm** got the second place and in the logarithmic loss case even the first place.
+In the case of the brier score, **svm** gets the second place and in the logarithmic loss case even the first place.
 SVM seems to be better suited for these probability measures.

-Regarding training time, **kknn**, **randomForestSRCSyn**, **naiveBayes** and **lda** got the best results.
+Regarding training time, **kknn**, **randomForestSRCSyn**, **naiveBayes** and **lda** gets the best results.

 Instead of taking all datasets one could exclude datasets, where some of the learners got errors.
 The [results](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/results/best_algo_classif_rank.pdf) are quite similar.